Historical revision of the Inquisition: The auto de fe

 The auto de fe that followed trials is the most infamous part of the inquisitions in Spain.
 The auto de fe involved prayer, celebration of Mass, a public procession of those found guilty, and a reading of their sentences.
 Artistic representations of the auto de fe usually depict torture and the burning at the stake.
 These paintings became a major source for creating the violent image popularly associated with the Spanish inquisitions.
 However, this type of activity never took place during an auto de fe, which was in essence a religious act.
 Torture was not administered after a trial concluded and executions were always held after and separate from the auto de fe.
 Because the autos de fe officially separate torture and execution, all these events should be considered separate.
 Although some torture (routine throughout the continent at the time) may have been caused indirectly by the church, the church did not hold itself officially responsible for the murders committed during the inquisition.

-Between 1550 and 1800, the inquisitions in Spain focused on not only Protestants, but also the conversos, the supervision of their own clergy, the general problem of non-mainstream religious beliefs among Catholics, and "blasphemous" or "scandalous" behavior.
+Between 1550 and 1800, the inquisitions in Spain focused not only Protestants, but also on the conversos, the supervision of their own clergy, the general problem of non-mainstream religious beliefs among Catholics, and "blasphemous" or "scandalous" behavior.
 Some believe that the Spanish inquisitions may not have been exceptionally different from other European courts of the time in their prosecution of these offences, as many of these charges were viewed as part of a broad class of moral crimes that raised legitimate concern to spiritual and secular courts in an age when many regarded religion as the fundamental foundation of society.